garethjns/PyBC/Readme.md

 # PyBc

-Bitcoin blockchain parsing in Python 2 and 3.
+Bitcoin blockchain parsing in Python 3.6 (and 2.7).
+Still in development so expect bugs.

 # Requirements